 Vieux Lyon, 5th district — The cheek-by-jowl cobbled lanes of the medieval town with its Renaissance traboules were awarded UNESCO status in 1998, helping this former slum area transform into a fashionable area for artisans and antiques dealers.
 Above the old town lies Fourvière Hill—home to Roman ruins and panoramic views towards the snowcapped Alps.

 Place Bellecour, 2nd district — With its 18th-century buildings and enormous Ferris wheel, place Bellecour is Lyon’s finest square.
 Further north, you’ll find designer shops and one of France’s oldest shopping arcades, Passage de l’Argue.
-Spend an afternoon wandering around museums devoted to decorative arts and printing, as well checking out the new ethnology museum, Musée de la Confluence.
+Spend an afternoon wandering around museums devoted to silk production and ethnology.

 Place des Terreaux, 1st district — Locals hang out in bouchons—restaurants serving traditional Lyonnaise cuisine.
-You can glimpse Lyon’s illustrious silken past at L’Atelier de Soierie, admire Matisse at the Musée des Beaux Arts, and marvel at the ancient amphitheater in Lyon’s oldest park, the Jardin des Plantes.
+The neighborhood is also home to marvelous Matisse paintings at the Musée des Beaux Arts, and an ancient amphitheater in Lyon’s oldest park, the Jardin des Plantes.